mpicbg-csbd/unet-smfish-seg/notes/notes.md

 The only solution that works for me is to prepend the projects/project-broaddes/.local/ directory to the sys.path list at the start of each script!

-# BUG: my patchwork reconstruction produces visible square artifacts
+# 90% SOLVED: BUG: my patchwork reconstruction produces visible square artifacts

 By increasing the step, keeping dx at 480, and keeping itd at 92 I expect to see.....
 AT LEAST at 20 pix gap between patches.
 I can see a 20px gap at the very top of the image.
 This means my itd is set to 20px! clearly wrong.
 Does a 20px itd explain the 60px gap between patches? yes... remove 20px twice for itd and add 20px gap from step=500.
 This means I'm probably setting itd to 20, when I don't mean to...